 Ease of set up has come a long way in tents, and you’ll oftentimes find that tents are now color-coded with poles, hooks, and guylines that all coordinate for quick and easy assembly.
 Our favorite tents have all used a hook system, where you lay the tent flat and hook the material onto the frame (see video below).

-If you’re setting up your tent in windy conditions (and it’s not possible to wait it out), try to use the terrain to your advantage.
+If you’re setting up your tent in heavy wind (and it’s not possible to wait it out), try to use the terrain to your advantage.
 Find a natural wind block, such as a large boulder, grove of trees, or hillside.
 Keep in mind that any tent material that you allow to flap in the wind is at an increased risk of tearing, so you should immediately stake it down and secure and loose sections.
 Make sure the aerodynamic side of your tent is facing the right direction so it can do its job, and use your guylines to secure it even more.

 About the Author